- About BJSS

 To remain competitive, utilities must invest to tackle these challenges.
 However, the bigger the challenge, the bigger the opportunity.
 While many major utilities missed out on the opportunities brought by the initial surge of solar, competitors from outside the industry have taken big shares of the early-stage market.
 What opportunities remain for major utilities in the current stabilised market and what strengths can they leverage?

 The initial surge of solar adoption was backed by technology-savvy consumers and brave investors who formed the early-stage market and acted as missionaries, spreading the awareness and benefits of solar.
-The current market, includes many customers who are influenced by the early solar adopters and could be persuaded to invest in solar, but who are yet to be reached.
-This cohort represents an opportunity for established utilities who have access to huge customer bases and can leverage their scale to install rooftop solar at lower costs than newer entrants.
+The current market includes many customers who are influenced by the early solar adopters and could be persuaded to invest in solar, but who are yet to be reached.
+This cohort represents an opportunity for established utilities that have access to huge customer bases and can leverage their scale to install rooftop solar at lower costs than newer entrants.
 Installations can be bundled with other energy solutions such as smart meters, battery storage and energy management applications.
 In addition, partnering with banks and government to offer loans and shared ownership of assets could encourage customer investments and further reinforce market share.

-In addition to supporting individual consumers, utilities are well positioned to invest in community solar projects by aggregating consumer demands.
+In addition to supporting individual consumers, utilities are well-positioned to invest in community solar projects by aggregating consumer demands.
 Community solar farms can supply energy locally and generate profits for consumers without the need for individual rooftop installations.
 For example, in the US, Xcel Energy launched Community Solar Garden Programme to build community solar and sell shares to personal consumers.
 In the long run, when the installed capacity of community solar farms reaches a critical level and produce significant outputs, utilities can manage the outputs centrally for grid balancing and may even use them in trading.
 Investing in the community solar will add diversity to utilities’ sources of electricity generation and help them to meet emission reduction mandates.

 In the US, many energy efficiency (EE) programmes available to homeowners and businesses are sponsored by utilities.
 Why would utilities help consumers to cut energy bills?